 Of course, excluding text altogether is not possible, but keep it to a minimum.
 Also, try to simplify everything you are trying to transfer.
 The harmony of the text, font, text color, and background it is set on is also important.
 Which brings me to another point.

 Familiar things tend to awaken a trustworthy feeling in us because we have experienced it before.
 Using well-known and easy-to-read fonts instead of something more difficult to read will have a much better effect on your participants.

 Unfamiliar and uncertain experiences, on the other hand, tend to create bad emotions and make us anxious.
 Studies show that people tend to wait for longer periods if they know the exact time and outcome of the wait.
 For example; knowing their transfer from their hotel will arrive in 40 minutes is a long wait, although, most people will usually accept the situation since they know when it will arrive.
 Whereas if they have waited for 40 minutes without knowing when the transfer will have arrived, they will tend to get much more irritable.

 Emotions are mainly what we make our decisions on, logic is only there to rationalize these decisions.
 Emotions are much more primitive and subconscious, which is why they tend to direct us in specific directions of decision-making.

 This is the driving factor you need to focus on when creating marketing messages.

 Do not exaggerate any claim you provide.
 Trust is the key factor in all relationships.

-When creating your messages using familiar fonts, easy to understand, commonly used words that goes well with the background they are provided on; supporting your messages with visual content.
-Videos, images, etc.; making your messages about your participants, not about what you are offering; providing less options to choose from (too many options are like no options.
-Less is more!) will increase the chances of messages reaching your participants and arising interest.
+When creating your messages using familiar fonts, and easy-to-understand, commonly used words that go well with the background they are provided on; supporting your messages with visual content.
+Videos, images, etc.; making your messages about your participants, not about what you are offering; providing fewer options to choose from (too many options are like no options.
+Less is more!) will increase the chances of messages reaching your participants and rasing interest.